Alexander and the Terrible, Horrible, No Good, Very Bad Day (film): Critical response

 Betsy Sharkey of the Los Angeles Times called the film "Not so terribly horrible.
 Not so terribly terrific either."
 Tom Russo of The Boston Globe gave the film a positive review, saying "What the filmmakers come up with is a modestly likable mix of zany and gently warmhearted, even if they overdo both elements at times."
 David Hiltbrand of The Philadelphia Inquirer gave the film two out of four stars, saying "It's a film where you start chuckling as soon as someone says something like, "I just want everything to be perfect tonight."
 Adam Graham of The Detroit News gave the film a B−, saying "Alexander won't change your day, but it's not terrible, horrible, no good or very bad, either."

 Calvin Wilson of the St. Louis Post-Dispatch gave the film a three out of four stars, saying "Arteta keeps the action speeding along while eliciting spot-on performances.
 Carell is at his discombobulated best, and Garner anchors the proceedings with aplomb."
 Lindsey Bahr gave the film a B, saying "Alexander is pleasantly devoid of the vulgarity and too-current pop culture references that are the default mode for many contemporary live-action kids' pics, and its earnest celebration of family gives the movie a comforting throwback vibe."
 Bruce Ingram of the Chicago Sun-Times gave the film two and half stars out of four, saying "Disney’s bland comedy Alexander and the Terrible, Horrible, No Good, Very Bad Day might have been a little more entertaining if it had been a little more, terrible, horrible, no good and so forth."
 Joe Neumaier of the New York Daily News two out of five stars, saying "Just another loud, boy-centric comedy aimed at ’tweens.
 The movie turns a slight children’s book — in this case, Judith Viorst’s 1972 fave, from which it takes mainly the title — into a charmless mishmash."

 Soundtrack

 On April 1, 2014, Christophe Beck was hired to score the film.
 Walt Disney Records released the EP soundtrack album on October 7, 2014.
-The album features songs from the film, and new tracks by various artists, like The Vamps, Kerris and Justine Dorsey, The Narwhals, Charles William and IDK & The Whatevs.
+It features songs from the film, and new tracks by various artists, like The Vamps, Kerris and Justine Dorsey, The Narwhals, Charles William, and IDK & The Whatevs.

-Reboot
+Sequel

-In December 2020, Disney hired writer Matt Lopez to pen a reboot of Alexander and the Terrible, Horrible, No Good, Very Bad Day for Disney+.
-The new version will follow a similar plot, but will instead focus on a "multigenerational Latino family".
+In December 2020, Disney hired writer Matt Lopez to pen a sequel to the film for Disney+.
+It follows a similar plot, but instead focuses on a "multigenerational Latino family".
 21 Laps Entertainment and The Jim Henson Company are also set to return.
-In October 2022, Marvin Lemus signed on to direct while Eva Longoria and George Lopez were cast as Alexander's mother and grandfather.
-The new film features the family going on a road trip together.
+In October 2022, Marvin Lemus signed on to direct while Eva Longoria was cast as Alexander's mother.
+The new film features the family going on a road trip.
+By March 2024, its title was changed to Alexander and the Terrible, Horrible, No Good, Very Bad Road Trip.